Shoprenter/sr-oauth-jwt-security/README.md

 The authenticator will return a JSON response with a 401 status code if authentication fails.

+It will return 403 status if a required scope is missing.

 ## Technical Implementation Details

 ### Service Configuration